- What is the MMS Fund?

 - When will I be contacted about the MMS Fund?

-The MMS Fund kicks off shortly after the beginning of the school year with a letter from your Annual Fund Chair.
-You will receive a pledge card one week after receiving the initial letter, which will allow you and your family to discuss a gift that will be meaningful for your family.
+The MMS Fund kicks off shortly after the beginning of the school year with a letter and a pledge card from your Annual Fund Chair.
+Your pledge card will allow you and your family to discuss a gift that will be meaningful for your family.
 The public phase of the campaign ends after the holiday concerts and all pledge payments are due by June 30th at the close of the fiscal year.Return to Top

 - Why does the school ask for a contribution in addition to my tuition payment?

 An independent school education is an investment and an opportunity to be fully involved in your student’s campus experience.
 Although tuition is not tax-deductible, contributions to the MMS Fund may be deducted from your taxes.
 Additionally, the MMS Fund allows you to allocate your dollars towards the fund that means the most to you and your family.
 All donations directly make a difference in the lives of the children who attend MMS.Return to Top

 - How much money am I expected to give?